RajatGarg97/CrackTheJam/README.md

-# GoogleCodeJam-Editorials
+# CrackTheJam
-This repository contains the solution codes of a really famous competitive programming competiton Google Code Jam, which as the name suggests is organised by Google Inc.
+The aim of this project is to gather all competitive programmers and learners under one roof and contribute solutions of a really famous competitive programming competiton Google Code Jam, which as the name suggests is organised by Google Inc.
 It is a really grand afair where coders from all over the world compete each year.

 To know more about Google Code Jam, visit this link: https://code.google.com/codejam/

-# Code of Conduct
+## Code of Conduct

 It is very simple to contribute your code in this repository.